things no one talks about postpartum

 7. Exhaustion = Delirium

+Many people tell you about how tired you’re going to be after baby.
 I remember thinking, “No sweat, I don’t sleep that much anyways.”
 But caring for a newborn, especially if you exclusively breast feed, means constant feedings at all hours of the day and only a couple of hours of sleep at a time.

 Not only did I lose sleep, but I started to lose my mind.
 I can remember being so tired that if I closed my eyes for a few seconds I would literally pass out.
+I felt overwhelmed and anxious, had difficulty remembering the simplest things and became overly emotional at times.

 Sometimes I would lie my daughter beside me in our bed to breastfeed her at night and had to make sure my husband would keep me awake so I wouldn’t fall asleep and roll onto her by accident.
+For this reason, it’s not safe to sleep with baby in your bed and even holding them in your arms when you’re close to nodding off could be dangerous.

 I felt like somebody else had taken over my body for the first 3 weeks postnatal and I’m not looking forward to that feeling the second time around.